rsanchezgarc/cesped/README.md

 # CESPED: Utilities for the Cryo-EM Supervised Pose Estimation Dataset

 CESPED, is a new dataset specifically designed for Supervised Pose Estimation in Cryo-EM.
-You can check of manuscript at https://arxiv.org/abs/2311.06194.
+You can check our manuscript at https://arxiv.org/abs/2311.06194.

 ## Installation
 cesped has been tested on python 3.11.
 Installation should be automatic using pip